 If a car accident happens outside of the state, a driver’s car insurance will cover them nationwide.
 Virtually all car insurance policies in the United States will cover the driver no matter what state they’re in.
 If the driver has the minimum insurance coverage in their state, which they are legally required to have, they are then assumed to have the legal minimum wherever the accident occurred.
 For instance, if the victim lives in an at-fault state and has the minimum insurance coverage, they can file a claim for no-fault benefits even if it’s different from their policy.

 In most cases, a victim can sue in the state where the accident occurred or where the at-fault driver lives.
 For help determining who is at fault and what compensation you may be entitled to, speak to an experienced auto accident attorney.
-At Avrek Law, we have covered more than $1 billion for our clients in over 45,000 cases across several states.
-Book your free consultation with an attorney today.
+At Avrek Law, Sacramento, we have covered more than $1 billion for our clients in over 45,000 cases across several states.
+Book your free consultation with a car accident attorney today.